 Formaldehyde is an organic compound that is often used in an aqueous solution called formalin.
 Formaldehyde is used widely in the manufacture of plastics and resins, and as a disinfectant and tissue preservative.
-There has also been concern surrounding the production of formaldehyde, as a by-product of some professional keratin-based hair straightening products, at levels in excess of occupational exposure limits.
+Formaldehyde may also be produced through use of some professional keratin-based hair straightening products, potentially at levels in excess of occupational exposure limits.

-Epidemiological studies assessing occupational exposure to formaldehyde during human pregnancy do not demonstrate an increased risk in those adverse fetal outcomes that have been studied, however data are limited and adverse effects on the fetus cannot be ruled out, and these analyses may not reflect risk where exposure in excess of recommended limits has occurred.
+Epidemiological studies assessing occupational exposure to formaldehyde during human pregnancy do not demonstrate an increased risk of miscarriage, congenital malformation, small for gestational age or preterm delivery.
+A single study has not provided convincing evidence of an association between in utero formaldehyde exposure and impaired infant neurodevelopment.
+However, data are limited and adverse effects on the fetus cannot be ruled out.
+Additionally, these analyses may not reflect risk where exposure in excess of recommended limits has occurred.

-As with all chemicals, unnecessary exposure to formaldehyde/formalin should be avoided.
+Unnecessary exposure to formaldehyde/formalin should be avoided due to its carcinogenic properties and general toxicity.
 Where occupational exposure is unavoidable, precautions should be taken to ensure that any recommended PPE is used, and that exposure is well within the recommended exposure limits and not associated with toxic symptoms.

 This is a summary of the full UKTIS monograph for health care professionals and should not be used in isolation.
 The full UKTIS monograph and access to any hyperlinked related documents is available to NHS health care professionals who are logged in.